michmike/Raspberry-PI-Q/README.md

 * Create an account with www.grovestreams.com.
   * Create an organization and under advanced enable the "Raspberry PI Metrics" blueprint
   * For more details, read https://www.grovestreams.com/developers/getting_started_rpi.html
   * Once your account is created, go to the Dashboard and click on Admin>API Keys>Click on Feed Put API Key>View Secret Key.
-You need to save this key as this is needed as input to the Raspberry-PI-Q
+You need to save this key as this is needed as input to the Raspberry-PI-Q. See below for more details.
   * For your streams\components, create at least two notifications via email (free).
 When you create the notification, make sure to select an "Action Package"
 		 * A value condition event notification so that you are notified if your meat or grill falls out of any specific ranges
 		 * A latency event so that you are notified immediately if data is not coming from the RPI, which means something went wrong.
 This is a very simplistic type of outside-in monitoring